Standard Deviation, Median, Variance, Calculate, Calculator & Software.

 9) Normal Probability Rule (more precise than Gauss curve)

-10) Calculate Lotto Odds, For '0 of k' to 'm of k'
+10) Calculate Lotto Odds, for '0 of k' to 'm of k'

 11) Hypergeometric Distribution Applied to Lotto Odds